Gracie Fields: Early life

 Fields was born Grace Stansfield, a daughter of Frederick Stansfield (1874–1956) and his wife Sarah Jane 'Jenny' Stansfield née Bamford (1879–1953), over a fish and chip shop owned by her grandmother, Sarah Bamford, in Molesworth Street, Rochdale, Lancashire.
 Her great-grandfather, William Stansfield (b.1805), of Hebden Bridge, Yorkshire, was a descendant of the Stansfield family of Stansfield, Yorkshire.

-Fields made her first stage appearance as a child, in 1905, joining children's repertory theatre groups such as "Haley's Garden of Girls" and the "Nine Dainty Dots".
+Fields made her first stage appearance as a child, in 1905, joining children's repertory theatre groups such as "Haley's Garden of Girls" and Clara Coverdale's "Nine Dainty Dots".
 Her two sisters, Edith Fields and Betty Fields, and brother, Tommy Fields, all went on to appear on stage, but Gracie was the most successful.
 Her professional debut in variety took place at the Rochdale Hippodrome theatre in 1910, and she soon gave up her job in the local cotton mill, where she was a half-timer, spending half a week in the mill and the other half at school.
-Early newspaper clippings show her appearing locally in venues such as Todmorden (December 1913), Milnrow (February 1914), and Burnley (July 1914) with an appearance at The Palace in Blackpool in April 1914.
+Early newspaper clippings show her appearing locally in venues such as Todmorden (December 1913), Milnrow (February 1914), and Burnley (July 1914), with an appearance at The Palace in Blackpool in April 1914.
 The Burnley newspaper described her as “The Girl with the Double Voice”.

-Fields met the comedian and impresario Archie Pitt and they began working together.
+Fields met the comedian and impresario Archie Pitt and they began working together in Percy Hall's touring show Yes, I Think So.
 Pitt gave Fields champagne on her 18th birthday, and wrote in an autograph book to her that he would make her a star.
 Pitt began to manage her career and they began a relationship; they married in 1923 at Clapham Register Office.
-Their first revue was called Yes I Think So in 1915, and the two continued to tour Britain together until 1924.
-That year they appeared in the revue Mr Tower of London, with other shows following in subsequent years, such as By Request, It's A Bargain and The Show's The Thing.
+Their first revue together, written by Pitt, was called It's A Bargain! in 1915, and the two continued to tour Britain together until 1931.

+Throughout 1918-1924, they appeared in the revue Mr Tower of London, which took Fields to the West End for the first time.
+Other shows following with Pitt in subsequent years, were The Show's The Thing and Walk This Way.

-Pitt was the brother of Bert Aza, founder of the Aza Agency, which was responsible for many entertainers of the day including the actor and comedian Stanley Holloway, who was introduced to Aza by Fields.
+Pitt was the brother of Bert Aza, founder of the Aza Agency, which was responsible for many entertainers of the day including the actor and comedian Stanley Holloway, who was introduced to Aza by Fields, and Betty Driver who was discovered by Archie was a replacement cast member in 'Mr Tower of London'.
 Fields and Holloway first worked together on her film Sing As We Go in 1934 and the two remained close friends for the rest of their lives.